mendelevium/summary-cb-ds-1/README.md

 # Summary-cd-bs-1

-This is a summary of the the Data Science Bootcamp from Concordia.<br>
+This is a summary of the the Data Science Diploma from Concordia.<br>
 https://concordiabootcamps.ca/courses/data-science-remote/

-The jupyter notebooks are summary of useful python code intented as a quick reference.
+The jupyter notebooks are a mix of theory and useful python code intented to be used as a quick reference.

 ## Table of content